 8. Michelin Men

 Three Michelin man special shapes were built by Cameron Balloons in 1997, all of which were test inflated one morning at Ashton Court together.
-The characters, known as Bibendum, for tyre manufacturing company Michelin were very popular with the public and G-PNEU returned to the fiesta last year for the 40th anniversary celebrations.
+The characters, known as Bibendum for tyre manufacturing company Michelin, were very popular with the public and G-PNEU returned to the 2018 fiesta for the 40th anniversary celebrations.
 This one is in storage with the British Balloon Museum & Library (BBM&L) but does still come out on special occasions.
 G-GRIP is still in the UK.

 7. Jaguar Car

-Since then sadly it’s not been seen and its whereabouts nowadays is not certain.
+Since then sadly it’s not been seen and its whereabouts nowadays is unknown; was it destroyed or has it been secretly hidden away somewhere?

 6. George White Superbike

-The superbike was built by Lindstrand in 2010 and attended the Bristol Balloon Fiesta for two years before returning under new ownership last year.
+The superbike was built by Lindstrand in 2010 and attended the Bristol Balloon Fiesta for two years before returning under new ownership.
 It was originally sponsored and built for George White Motors and Lindstrand Media operated it along with JLL and the Palletways dragon.
 It’s one of the largest special shapes in the world and has stolen the show each time it’s come to Bristol.

 In 2012 George White went into administration.
 The artwork was removed and was put up for sale.
 The new UK buyer then sold it on again around a year later to Dreamflights based in Holland, who tour the world with the Superbike attending meets in Joure, Leon and the Midlands.